Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Protection Against Separate Domestic and Foreign Losses

 \begin{corollary} The static hedging in terms of foreign equity call and put options struck in the domestic currency for an effective foreign EPS is given by Proposition \ref{pro2.1} with $\pp=\ppf,N=\Nfd$ and $X=\Sfd$, that is, $\EPSfe=\whHfe$ where, for every $t\in [0,T]$,

-where $K^l_i(\Sfd_0)=(1+l_i)\Sfd_0$ and $K^g_j(\Sfd_0)=(1+g_j)\Sfd_0$ for every $i=0,1,\dots,n$ and $j=0,1,\dots,m$. \end{corollary}
+where $K^{\wh{l}}_i(\Sfd_0)=(1+\wh{l}_i)\Sfd_0$ and $K^{\wh{g}}_j(\Sfd_0)=(1+\wh{g}_j)\Sfd_0$ for every $i=0,1,\dots,\wh{n}$ and $j=0,1,\dots,\wh{m}$. \end{corollary}

-\begin{remark} {\rm Several ETFs available in Australia allow to track the performance of the S\&P 500 AUD Index, which is designed to measure the AUD performance of large capitalisation U.S. equities.
-Therefore, investing in such ETFs can be seen as a proxy for the theoretical concept of the value process $\Sfd$ representing the domestic price of a foreign portfolio, e.g., a particular market index in the foreign economy.
-Corollary \ref{cor3.3} shows that related options of European style could be used to hedge and price effective foreign EPSs and thus, in principle, their current market values would be given in terms of market quotes for options on such ETFs provided that they are publicly available.} \end{remark}
+For the purpose of static hedging of an effective foreign EPS, we assume that the provider can trade in foreign equity options with the foreign equity struck in domestic currency as the underlying asset and strike price given in the domestic currency.
+Several ETFs available in Australia allow to track the performance of the S\&P 500 AUD Index, which is the index designed to measure the AUD performance of large capitalisation U.S. equities.
+Investing in such ETFs can be seen as a proxy for the theoretical concept of the value process $\Sfd$ representing the domestic value of a foreign portfolio, e.g., a particular market index in the foreign economy.
+Corollary \ref{cor3.3} shows that related options of European style could be used to hedge and price effective foreign EPSs and thus, in principle, their current market values would be given in terms of market quotes for options on such ETFs provided that they are publicly available.

 It is a realistic assumption that the above mentioned options are available on the OTC market, in which case the provider of an effective foreign EPS can establish the static hedging strategy.
-However, for the purpose of getting a better insight into properties of arbitrage-free prices of effective foreign EPSs of various kinds and with differing parameters, we will also use the following classical result, which is known to hold within the setup of Section \ref{sec3.1}.
-In fact, it is an easy consequence of the dynamics of $\Sfd$ under $\Qd$, which read
+However, for the purpose of obtaining a better insight into properties of arbitrage-free prices of effective foreign EPSs of various classes and with differing parameters, we will also use the following classical result, which is known to be valid within the setup of Section \ref{sec3.1}.
+In fact, it is an easy consequence of the dynamics of $\Sfd$ under $\Qd$